 NBW aims to mitigate the findings of the 2007 study that revealed that:

 Over half of all South African households (58%) do not own a single leisure reading book.

 Every year during the first week of September people, organisations, companies, schools, libraries and religious groups channel their efforts towards reading and book promotion.
 As the SABDC we visit locations in all 9 provinces to engage with audiences from all walks of life.
 Pre-schoolers, grade R to 12 learners, the youth, adults and elders from communities throughout the country participate in various programme activities.
 This annual campaign is aimed at uncovering the thrill and magic of sharing #OURSTORIES by increasing access to books and changing perceptions around reading.

-NBW is aimed at uncovering the thrill and magic of reading books.
-It is guided by the idea that when the nation learns to share the joy of reading books, the country as a whole benefits as this leads to empowered, self reliant communities.All events promote a key message to encourage reading as a fun activity with each province or location tailoring the programme to meet local demands with a strong focus on promoting indigenous languages, local authors as well as library awareness and access.
+All National Book Week events promote a key message to encourage reading as a fun activity with each event, province or location tailoring the programme to meet local demands.
+We encourage a strong focus on promoting indigenous languages, local authors, as well as library awareness.